 Over 18,700 companies reported through CDP on climate change, water security and forests

 Over 1,100 cities, states and regions disclosed environmental information through CDP

 Each year, CDP takes the information supplied in its annual reporting process and scores companies and cities based on their journey through disclosure and towards environmental leadership.
 Through our independent scoring methodology, we measure corporate and city progress and incentivize action on climate change, forests and water security.

-Founded in 2000, CDP was the first platform to link environmental integrity and fiduciary duty.
+Founded in 2000, CDP was the first platform to leverage investor pressure to influence corporate disclosure on environmental impact.
 Now with the world’s largest, most comprehensive dataset on environmental action, the insights that CDP holds empowers investors, companies, cities, and national and regional governments to make the right choices today to build a thriving economy that works for people and planet in the long term.